afAfzali/PHiFL-CGAN/README.md

-Implementation of the algorithm presented in the paper titled "Private and Heterogeneous Personalized Hierarchical Federated Learning using Conditional Generative Adversarial Networks" with Tensorflow.
+## Implementation of the algorithm presented in the paper titled "Private and Heterogeneous Personalized Hierarchical Federated Learning using Conditional Generative Adversarial Networks" with Tensorflow.

+This repository contains the official source code for the paper: "Private and Heterogeneous Personalized Hierarchical Federated Learning using Conditional Generative Adversarial Networks".

+Authored by:
+* Afsaneh Afzali (af.afzali@sutech.ac.ir)
+* Pirooz Shamsinejadbabaki (p.shamsinejad@sutech.ac.ir)

+---

 --
 * Here is one example to run this code (IID MNIST Scenario):